 Beef in Instant Pot

-Our most popular of all of our Instant Pot beef recipes on our site would most likely be how to cook frozen roast in Instant Pot.
+We have a lot of our most popular Instant Pot beef recipes on our site here, this is definitely one of those.
+This is defrosted, if you have frozen there are instructions at the top of the post for that.
 I suppose a lot of other people are as forgetful as I am and need these instructions too.
 This time we have a fresh piece of meat so you’ll want to defrost that baby before you get started on this.

 If yours is still rock hard you can follow directions on the other one above.
 Since this is such a large and thick cut it will take a bit of time even though it’s under high pressure.
 Remember that you always want to naturally release the steam at the end to maintain the moisture in your protein.